Chengxin-Wu/Facial-Expression-Recognition/README.md

 ## Prerequisites
 Before running this project, you will need the following:

--Python 3.x
+- Python 3.x

--TensorFlow 1.x
+- TensorFlow 1.x

--NumPy
+- NumPy

--OpenCV
+- OpenCV

 Ensure that you have a compatible version of TensorFlow for TensorFlow 1.x functionalities.